tmpfs/prism/README.md

 4. Child component styles are computed.
 5. Inline styles are applied.

-Default styles start with any values in [defaultProps](#defaultprops) followed by a style declaration inferred using the component class name, eg: `Label` when available.
+Default styles start with any values in a style declaration inferred using the component class name, eg: `Label` when available.
 If the component is namespaced it is prefixed with the namespace and a period, eg: `com.prism.ui.Label`.

 At this point, global plugins that handle [mapping properties to styles](mapping-properties-to-styles) are executed.